webqit/webflo/README.md

 }
 ```

-This step-based workflow helps to decomplicate routing and navigation, and gets us scaling horizontally as our application grows larger.
+This step-based workflow helps to decomplicate routing and gets us scaling horizontally as our application grows larger.

 Workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` can be used at any point to handle the rest of an URL's steps that have no corresponding step functions.